ItzelAlwarafi/RamadanTrivia/README.md

         Earn points for each correct answer.
         Your total score will be displayed at the end of the game.
     -Challenge Yourself:
-	    Try to answer as many questions and uncover the pizzle.
+	    Try to answer as many questions
 	Share your score with friends and challenge them to beat it.

 #Features